NikolayTach/huffman/README.md

 # The Huffman Coding Algorithm

 In this project, we implement the Huffman Coding algorithm.
-For further details, please view the NOWEB generated documentation `huffman.pdf`.
+For further details, please view the NOWEB generated documentation `huffman.pdf` and the LaTex generated version `huffman(rus).pdf`

 ##Source code